magnuschatt/busbus/README.md

 #### Kotlin
 I went with Kotlin in the hopes that I could shine a new light on web app development.
-The common module proved to be very useful, especially when modifying the API between them.
+The common module proved to be very useful, especially when modifying the API between the frontend and backend.

 Choosing Kotlin did of course have it's downsides:
 Kotlin on the JVM is working flawlessly, but the JS part is still